SaswatD27/hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Saswat is a PhD student in Computer Science at the University of Virginia.
-He is fortunate to be advised by [Dr. Ferdinando Fioretto](https://nandofioretto.github.io).
-His research deals broadly with privacy and security; more precisely, his research interests include differential privacy and fairness, trustworthy AI (including private, fair, explainable and robust ML), cryptography, and topics related to security.
+I am a PhD student in Computer Science at the University of Virginia.
+I am fortunate to be advised by [Dr. Ferdinando Fioretto](https://nandofioretto.github.io).
+My research deals broadly with privacy and security; more precisely, my research interests include differential privacy and fairness, trustworthy AI (including private, fair, explainable and robust ML), cryptography, and topics related to security.

-Prior to this, he pursued an Integrated M.Sc.
+Prior to this, I pursued an Integrated M.Sc.
 (BS+MS) degree at the National Institute of Science Education and Research (NISER), an off-campus centre of Homi Bhabha National Institute, India, with a major in Mathematics and a minor in Computer Science.
-He also was a student researcher at the School of Computer Sciences at NISER (2021-2023).
+I also was a student researcher at the School of Computer Sciences at NISER (2021-2023).

-Reach out to him anytime for discussing ideas, regarding opportunities and to give talks on his research.
-Open to research internship opportunities for the Summer of 2024 and collaborations in general!
+Reach out to me anytime for discussing ideas, regarding opportunities and to give talks on my research.
+I'm open to research internship opportunities for the Summer of 2024 and collaborations in general!

 <!--- {{< icon name="download" pack="fas" >}} Download his {{< staticref "/uploads/CV%20-%20Saswat%20Das.pdf" "newtab" >}}CV{{< /staticref >}}. -->